 To find out more about Emma's work, please go to www.emmavossen.com

-Emma is the new Editor in Chief for First Person Scholar (FPS).
+Emma was a contributor and editor of First Person Scholar (FPS) from 2012 to 2016 and was the Editor in Chief from 2015 to 2016.
 FPS is an online game studies periodical created and maintained by graduate students at the University of Waterloo through The Games Institute.
 FPS aims to occupy the niche between academic blogs and journals in establishing an informed, sustained conversation.
-Their articles are relatively short, thought-provoking pieces that are intended to stimulate debate on games and games scholarship.
+Their articles are thought-provoking pieces intended to stimulate debate on games and games scholarship.

 Sample Publications and Presentations